substantic/rain/docs/guide/user.rst

 running).
 Tasks can be external programs, python functions, and basic built-in operations.

 **Data objects** are objects that are read and created by tasks.
-Data instances are immutable, once they are created they cannot be modified.
+Data objects are immutable, once they are created they cannot be modified.
 They are generic data blobs or directories with accompanying metadata.
 It is upto tasks to interpret the data object content.

 Task definition and submission
 ==============================

 Rain represents your computation as a graph of tasks and data objects.
 Tasks are not eagerly executed during the graph construction.
 Instead, the actual execution is managed by Rain infrastructure after an explicit submission.
 This leads to a programming model in which you first only **define** a graph and then **execute** it.

 Let us consider the following example, where two constant objects are created and merged together::